ElementAstro/atom-docs/src/content/docs/en/async/slot.md

 ---
-title: C++ Signal Classes Documentation
+title: C++ Signal Classes
-description: Detailed documentation for the signal classes in the atom::async namespace, including Signal, AsyncSignal, AutoDisconnectSignal, ChainedSignal, TemplateSignal, ThreadSafeSignal, BroadcastSignal, LimitedSignal, DynamicSignal, and ScopedSignal.
+description: Detailed for the signal classes in the atom::async namespace, including Signal, AsyncSignal, AutoDisconnectSignal, ChainedSignal, TemplateSignal, ThreadSafeSignal, BroadcastSignal, LimitedSignal, DynamicSignal, and ScopedSignal.
 ---

-# C++ Signal Classes Documentation

-This document provides a detailed explanation of the signal classes and their usage as defined in the `atom::async` namespace.

 ## Table of Contents